Division of Counseling and Psychology

 Donna San Antonio

-Professional Title: Assistant Professor of Counseling and Psychology
+Professional Title: Associate Professor of Counseling and Psychology

 Areas of Academic Focus and Expertise: School Counseling, Adolescent Development, Rural Education, Adventure Therapy, Program Development, Participatory Action Research.

 Area of Work and Concentration at Lesley: Counseling and Psychology, School and Community focus.